douglas-guyett-mg/crimson-pangolin/documentation/turn/overview.md

 # Turn Architecture Overview

+**Related Documentation**: See `../turn.md` for technical specification, lifecycle states, budgets, invariants, and testing requirements.

 ## What is a Turn?

 A **turn** is the fundamental unit of Si's execution model.
 It spans from the moment Si receives sensory input (user message or system trigger) to the moment Si sends a response.